 Users opening the stream link need to first purchase the product before they can view it.
 Let’s add it to our cart.

-The pay per view event was added to our cart.
-Now we must click on “Proceed to checkout” and fill our billing details:
+The pay per view event is now added to your cart, click on “Proceed to checkout” and fill your billing details.

 Here users will be required to fill the mandatory forms before they can proceed.

-We purchased our first live event “ticket”.
-Now let’s take another look at our live stream.
+You have purchased your first live event “ticket”.
+Now let’s take another look at your live stream.

-After completing the purchase, we are able to view the live stream.
+After completing the purchase, you are able to view the live stream.

 Pay-per-view live events are one of the most popular types of premium media available on the internet today, surpassed only by free VODs.
-From Live Concerts, to Online Courses and more, WpStream provides website owners with the flexibility they need to reach a wider, paying audience with minimal technical expertise requirements.
+From Live Concerts, to Online Courses and more, WpStream provides website owners the flexibility to reach a wider range of paying audience with minimal technical expertise requirements.